AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 >[!IMPORTANT]
 >
->Creating non-expiring credentials requires you to have the following three permissions and two roles assigned.
-The necessary permissions are Query Service Manage, Manage Sandboxes, and Query Service Integration permission.
+>Creating non-expiring credentials requires you to have certain permissions and roles assigned.
+The necessary permissions are Manage Sandboxes, Manage Queries, and Manage Query Service Integration.
 The required roles are Adobe Experience Platform admin and developer roles.
-To learn how to assign these permissions, please read the [Access Control](../../access-control/home.md) documentation.
+To learn how to assign these permissions, please read the [access control](../../access-control/home.md) documentation.

 After generating non-expiring credentials for the first time, a JSON file is downloaded that can be shared with other users who can then use these credentials to complete the installation process.